Today in Tribe History: November 6, 1887

 Future Cleveland Indians manager and Washington Senators Hall of Fame pitcher Walter Johnson is born in Kansas.

-Known best for his 21-year career with the Senators from 1907 to 1927, one in which he routinely led the league in a variety of pitching statistics (including consecutive 30-win seasons in 1912 and 1913), the two-time American League MVP and three-time AL pitching triple crown winner jumped into coaching in 1929 with Washington.
+Known best for his 21-year career with the Senators from 1907 to 1927, one in which he routinely led the league in a variety of pitching statistics including consecutive 30-win seasons in 1912 and 1913, the two-time American League MVP jumped into coaching in 1929 with Washington.
 In four seasons there, he posted a 350-264 record.

-Johnson was one of the five players elected in the first class to enter the Hall of Fame the next season.
-His 417 career wins on the mound remain the second most in baseball history and his 110 shutouts stand as the all-time record.
+He was one of the five players elected in the first class to enter the Hall of Fame the next season.